Tobi-De/taku/README.md

    sudo systemctl enable --now scripts-sync.timer
    ```

-This will run a `git pull --rebase` in your scripts directory every 15 minutes.
+This will run a `git pull` in your scripts directory every 15 minutes.